Project Management with Lean Six Sigma Green Belt Certificate

 Who should take this certificate?

 If you would like to learn the nuances of project management and process improvement from a global perspective, Project Management with Lean Six Sigma Green Belt may be right for you.
 You will acquire the skills to plan, execute, and complete complex projects within various types of organizations and industries.
 You will also have the opportunity to apply new tools and methodologies in both comprehensive real-world and simulated hands-on projects.
 With this powerful combination of professional certificates, you will gain the skills to manage successful, efficient, and high-quality projects as well as complete the educational requirements for the Six Sigma Green Belt Certification exam and the Project Management Institute's PMP or CAPM Certification exams.
 This intensive certificate can be completed in just two quarters and is designed for working professionals.
-Note: the Lean Six Sigma Green Belt component will be added in 2018.
-The 2017 Project Management Certificate will not include the Lean Six Sigma Green Belt.

 - Earn both a Project Management Certificate and a Lean Six Sigma Green Belt Certificate while implementing a real-life project with a local company or organization.